A Guide to Living Wills

 Resources for Writing a Living Will

 You don’t necessarily need a lawyer to create a living will, but you should be aware of your state’s requirements for creating one if you go on your own.
-If you’re interested in exploring do-it-yourself avenues on creating a living will, there are several online services and resources you can contact, including:
+If you’re interested in exploring do-it-yourself avenues for creating a living will, there are several online services and resources you can contact, including:

 FreeWill